 Legal scholars consider the Dred Scout decision as one of the worst, if not the worst, Supreme Court ruling in history.
 Buchanan had hoped that the decision would end the slavery argument by putting it outside the realm of political debate.
 He could not have been more wrong.

-Astute students of history know that Buchanan is associated with a home called, Wheatland.
+Astute students of history know that Buchanan is associated with a home called Wheatland.
 However, Wheatland is not East Orange Street but Marietta Ave.
 Buchanan moved to Lancaster around 1810 but did not purchase the 22-acre property with its large Federal style house until 1848.
 It was during the 1820s that James Buchanan lived at 215 East Orange Street for a few years.
 He was even neighbors with Lancaster’s first mayor, James Passmore, who lived just a couple of houses up the street.
-Learn more about John Passmore and his home in this Uncharted Lancaster Adventure.
+Learn more about John Passmore and his home here.

 Buchanan spent the last 20 years of his life at Wheatland.
 For Buchanan, the estate offered “the comforts and tranquility of home” amid the “troubles, perplexities, and difficulties” of public life.
 The mansion served as Democratic headquarters during his 1856 presidential campaign.
 Buchana even gave his first campaign address to townspeople gathered on the front lawn.

-Born in Dublin, Ireland on November 6, 1709, Marshall was educated in England, and, without the permission of his parents, sailed for American in the 1720s.
+Born in Dublin, Ireland, on November 6, 1709, Marshall was educated in England and, without the permission of his parents, sailed for American in the 1720s.
 This decision cost him his inheritance by getting him disowned.
-Marshall settled in Philadelphia and after several years of study became a chemist.
-He established a successful pharmacy in 1729 that eventually grew to one of the largest in the country.
+Marshall settled in Philadelphia and, after several years of study, became a chemist.
+He established a thriving pharmacy in 1729 that eventually grew to one of the largest in the country.
 His firm furnished most of the drugs and medicines for the troops of New Jerseys, Pennsylvania, and Delaware.

 Seven years after opening his pharmacy, he married Sarah Thompson in 1736.
 The couple went on to have three surviving sons.
 Sarah eventually died in 1771 at age 69 after 35 years of marriage.
-Then in 1774 Marshall retired and remarried, this time to Abigail Fisher Cooper (1721-1782).
-Despite retiring, Marshall did not settle for a quiet life remaining a vital public figure.
+Then in 1774, Marshall retired and remarried, this time to Abigail Fisher Cooper (1721-1782).
+Despite retiring, Marshall did not settle for a quiet life remaining a prominent public figure.

 Service to America